SDR Metrics That Actually Matter (and the Ones That Don't)

 The best SDR reporting is boring.
 It tracks 6-8 metrics consistently over time, identifies trends, and surfaces anomalies that need attention.
 It doesn’t have 47 charts, it doesn’t change format every quarter, and it doesn’t require a 30-minute explanation to understand.

 Build your reporting around the three-layer scorecard.
 Automate the data collection.
 Review weekly.
 Act on what the data tells you, not on what feels right.
-The teams that treat SDR metrics as a coaching tool — not a punishment mechanism — are the ones that improve ramp time and retain their best reps.
+The teams that treat SDR metrics as a coaching tool are the ones that improve ramp time and retain their best reps.

-If your current analytics setup can’t answer “which sequence, channel, and persona generates the most pipeline per SDR hour invested,” your measurement stack needs work.
-Check out our analytics features to see how we approach SDR performance measurement, or take a look at our post on multi-channel sequence design for the operational side of building sequences worth measuring.
+If your current setup can’t answer “which sequence, channel, and persona generates the most pipeline per SDR hour invested,” your measurement stack needs work.
+GTMStack’s analytics features approach SDR performance measurement this way, connecting activity to pipeline in a single view.
+For the operational side of building sequences worth measuring, read our guide on multi-channel sequence design.

 Stay in the loop